HSELaredoIT/HarmonyintheNews/_posts/2018-09-05-harmony-schools-enrollment-lottery.md

 School of Excellence
 Mustfa Ayik said a total
 of about 100 students will
-be accepted for the fol-
+be accepted for the following year.
-lowing year.
-“Our capacity is prob-
-ably going to be maxi-
-mum 400 and we cur-
-rently have 280,” Ayik
-said.
-“The construction
-is finishing up and it will
-be an easy transition for
+“Our capacity is probably going to be maximum 400 and we currently have 280,” Ayik said.
+“The construction is finishing up and it will be an easy transition for